Akina-Aoki/python_course/07_strings/README.md

 # Control structures

 ## TODO video

 You will learn
-- if statement
+- strings
-- while statement
+- string methods
-- for statement
+- intro to regexp

 <a href="" target="_blank">